Greengiant6000/Greengiant6000/README.md

 - 👀 I’m interested in learning
 - 🌱 I’m currently learning JavaScript, HTML and CSS
 - 💞️ I’m looking to collaborate on blogging, music, web design, game design and fun times
-- 📫 How to reach me keesraynor@hotmail.co.uk
+- 📫 How to reach me k33sraynor@gmail.com

 <!---
 Greengiant6000/Greengiant6000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.